 - How does the qualifying process work?

 - What are the smallest and largest financing amounts available?

-- What is the term of the contract?
+- What are the terms of the contract?

 The owner-employees of Bankers Factoring have answered these and many other questions about our combined purchase order funding and non-recourse invoice factoring programs.
-We look forward to answering all of your questions about supplier financing, cash against documents, supplier guarantees, and other forms of trade financing for importers.
+We look forward to answering your questions about supplier financing, cash against documents, supplier guarantees, and other trade financings for importers.